yashbaddi/FoodieFleet/README.md

 ---

-`updateCusine:`
+`updateItem:`
-PUT /restaurant/:restauantID/cusine/:cusineID
+PUT /restaurant/:restauantID/item/:itemID
 \
-Update a perticular cusine
+Update a perticular item

 Path Parameters:

 - restaurantID:ID of that restaurant
-- cusineID:id of that cusine
+- itemID:id of that item

 Parameters:

-- Name: Name of the cusine
+- Name: Name of the item
-- Description: Description of the cusine
+- Description: Description of the item
 - Vegitarian: boolean to specify the type of the dish
-- Price: Price of the cusine
+- Price: Price of the item

 Response Body:

-- Response Body a object with updated cusine details
+- Response Body a object with updated item details

 Response Status: